BryanLong14/Can-I-Eat-That-Frontend-Capstone-Project/README.md

 4. Database returns nutritional information for food product

 ## Future Implementations
-* Digital Pantry - scan your receipts to store purchased items in a digital pantry
+* Digital Pantry - scan your receipts to save and view purchased items in a digital pantry
-* Digital Cookbook - save favorite recipes and see what ingredients you need to purchase to make recipes based off your digital pantry
+* Digital Cookbook - save your favorite recipes and see what ingredients you need to purchase to make recipes based off your digital pantry

 ## Resources
 <sup>1</sup> National Institute of Allergy and Infectious Diseases, National Institutes of Health.
 Report of the NIH Expert Panel on Food Allergy Research.
 2006.